redhat-developer/vscode-knative/README.md

 > BUGS: Please check the [issues](https://github.com/talamer/vscode-knative/issues?q=is%3Aissue+is%3Aopen+label%3Akind%2Fbug) and report any you find.
 * Limited features due to Alpha level of development.

+## Contributing

+> To learn how to contribute, please see this [guide](https://github.com/talamer/vscode-knative/blob/master/CONTRIBUTING.md).

 ## Release Notes

 > See [CHANGELOG](CHANGELOG.md) for details.